One millennial finds Tucson has a lot to offer

 Quinn has connected with Tucson and embraced this new life.
 “I feel like I’ve found a really nice community.”
 Compared to living in Los Angeles, life is more relaxed for Quinn here.
 “I have time to spend on the people and things I love, while also developing my professional skills outside of work.”

-And she’s taken her love for the community to new heights by rising up to President of Ad 2 Tucson, an affiliate of the American Advertising Federation geared toward young professionals who work in advertising, marketing, communications, and media.
+And she’s taken her love for the community to new heights by rising up to President of Ad 2 Tucson, a former affiliate of the American Advertising Federation geared toward young professionals who work in advertising, marketing, communications, and media.
 Ad 2 and another organization, Tucson Young Professionals, helped Quinn get her footing in Tucson when she first moved to the city, and now she is instrumental in doing the same for other millennials in the community.

 “I feel like I’m in a really good spot.”
 All of Tucson’s offerings with low price tags have definitely spoiled Quinn.
 “I now have a house and I have a good job, and I have time and money to go out and do things that I really enjoy, such as hiking with my dog and getting food and drinks with friends.”
 And she regularly encourages her friends to visit so she can showcase the city and let them be as surprised as she was.